soubhik2709/gitpractice/readme.md

 [feature1 1083c83] the html and readme file has updated on the feature1 branch 1 file changed, 4 insertions(+), 2 deletions(-)
 <br>
-now for pushing this change branch and other not changes branches together , by git push origin main
+now for pushing this change branch and other not changes branches together , by git push origin __the current branch name